TheZoraiz/ascii-image-converter/README.md

 ### Windows

-You will need to set en Environment Variable to the folder the ascii-image-converter.exe executable is placed in to be able to use it in the command prompt.
+You will need to set an Environment Variable to the folder the ascii-image-converter.exe executable is placed in to be able to use it in the command prompt.
 Follow the instructions in case of confusion:

 Extract Executables.zip and open the "Windows" folder.
 Copy the path to folder from the top of the file explorer.
 * In Search, search for and then select: System (Control Panel)